 - sustainable efficiency optimization and savings potential for the health care system and new markets for companies

-The organization chart of DTMD University shows the organizational structure of the university as well as its distribution of tasks and communication relationships in graphical form.
+The organisation chart of DTMD University shows the organisational structure of the university as well as its distribution of tasks and communication relationships in graphical form.
 The organisational structure of DTMD follows a simple three-pillar concept (strategy and organisation, study and research operations as well as teaching and innovation), the umbrella of which is the university's executive committee.

 DTMD is an owner-managed university in which university effectiveness and efficiency guide and determine the planning and control of the decisions and activities of the DTMD University Executive Committee.
 The aim of the DTMD University Executive Committee is to ensure a high degree of target fulfilment while at the same time ensuring sustainability and cost-effectiveness, and to place the university on a firm organisational and financial footing.

-Functions and services for teaching and research as well as for the generation of knowledge from university value creation in teaching and research.
+The organisation chart of the DTMD University integrates a stringent structure and a continuously flexible and dynamic process order, thus building a pragmatic bridge between function and process orientation.
+This applies to the provision of centralised and decentralised functions and services for teaching and research, as well as for the generation of knowledge from university value creation in teaching and research.
 The coordination and control of information, value creation and processes within and across universities is the responsibility of the Executive Board or the specialists appointed by it.

 An extensive spectrum of tasks in university self-administration requires an orderly resource and capacity planning and provision not only for teaching and research, but also for the administrative requirements of a regular university routine.

-The initiators of DTMD are three internationally active university professors with special qualifications in innovative in-service training programmes and measures.
+The Founders of DTMD are three internationally active University Professors with special qualifications in innovative in-service training programmes and measures.